Drey47/text2image/README.md

 # text2image
-This repository a deployment of some NLP project
+This repository is a deployment of some NLP project